-The Location Referencing toolbox provides essential tools for regenerating routes, managing calibration points and events, and executing quality control checks.
+The Location Referencing toolbox provides essential tools for the configuration and management of the LRS.

-Appends event records from a table, layer, or feature class into an existing ArcGIS Location Referencing event feature class.
+Appends event records from a table, layer, or feature class to an existing ArcGIS Location Referencing event feature class.

 Appends routes from an input polyline into an LRS Network.